hejhdiss/GXD/README.md

 - Built with Python's `ProcessPoolExecutor` for parallel processing
 - Compression powered by Zstandard, LZ4, and Brotli libraries
 - Progress visualization by tqdm
+- Smart algorithm selection using Shannon Entropy analysis

 ---

+## Development Status & Updates

+**Important Notice**: This project is maintained as a personal/community effort.
+The author is not committed to regular updates, and future releases may or may not come depending on time, interest, and community needs.
+This is an alpha release (v0.0.0a2) provided as-is.

+- **Update Schedule**: No guaranteed timeline for new features or bug fixes
-**Note**: This is an alpha release (v0.0.0a2).
-APIs and file formats may change in future versions.
-Community feedback and contributions are essential to making GXD stable and feature-complete.
+- **Stability**: Current version is functional but APIs and file formats may change
+- **Community Contributions**: Highly encouraged and may be the primary driver of future development
+- **Support**: Best-effort basis only

+If you need guaranteed maintenance or specific features, consider forking the project or contributing directly.
+Community feedback and contributions are welcome and may help shape future development.